 We'll spend the rest of the day in the Kalkan area.
-If you'd like, we can shuttle you into town, giving you the chance to explore and shop for souvenirs at the charming seaside resort village of Kalkan.
+If you'd like, we can shuttle you into town, giving you the chance to explore and shop for souvenirs at the charming seaside resort village.

 Don't be surprised if Captain Oktay disappears for a few hours in the afternoon – he's simply napping to recover from the early morning start.
 The chef will keep busy in the galley – preparing for the evening's feast, and Sue and the Sailor will keep you supplied with refreshments throughout the day and evening.

 Sometime around Day 3, you'll start to lose track of time as each day blends into the next.
 Mornings will usually start with a leisurely Turkish Breakfast, followed by some cruising, then a stop for a swim.
 Lunches are laid-back affairs, followed by time for swimming, napping or catching some rays, before we lift anchor and head to the next idyllic spot for more swimming, snorkelling and diving.